preciouskayili/preciouskayili/README.md

 I'm a Full stack developer with a passion for Software and design.
 I enjoy building Web applications and exploring new technologies and frameworks to improve my skills.

 ## 🔭 What I'm working on
 I'm currently working on Social learning platform.
-I'm also learning Typescript and experimenting with AWS in my free time.

 ## 🌱 What I'm learning
 I'm always learning and improving my skills!
 Some of the things I'm currently learning include: